sorsaffari/benchmark/README.md

 To get up and running, you need pipenv and python >=3.6.0

 1. `pipenv install` (installs package dependencies for the dashboard)
 2. `pipenv shell` (you may need to modify the `python_version = "3.6"` if the python version you have is newer/not quite the same.
-Alternatively manage your python versions with `pyenv`.
+Alternatively manager your python versions with `pyenv`.
 3. in the `dashboard/` directory, run `python dashboard.py`
 4. Navigate to `http:localhost:8050` to see the dashboard